History

 The Reverend Francis A. Sanborn was called as the first rector.

-February 8, 1924, Good Shepherd was incorporated and in May, The Church of the Good Shepherd was received by the Convention of the Diocese of New York as a parish.
-The Church of The Good Shepherd was then fully self-supporting and the first parish meeting was held later that year on December 1, 1924.
+On February 8, 1924, Good Shepherd was incorporated and in May, The Church of the Good Shepherd was received by the Convention of the Diocese of New York as a parish.
+The Church of the Good Shepherd was then fully self-supporting and the first parish meeting was held later that year on December 1, 1924.

 The foundation of the rectory was laid along with the basement which has served as the Sunday school room ever since.
 The nave of the church was also lengthened to its present dimensions in 1924.

 Rev. Sanborn served tirelessly for 17 years.
 First as a lay reader and subsequently as a deacon and finally as a priest.
-Under his leadership the parish grew to over 250 members.
-Rev. Sanborn left the Church of The Good Shepherd for Grace Church in 1931, where he finished out his ministry.
+Under his leadership, the parish grew to over 250 members.
+Rev. Sanborn left The Church of the Good Shepherd for Grace Church in 1931, where he finished out his ministry.

-After Rev. Sanborn left in 1931, there were replacements in Rev. Chester Alexander Porteus, he served for a year.
-He was succeeded by Rev. Herbert R. Stevenson who served Good Shepherd for nineteen years (1933 thru 1952).
-He was also elected as the first Dean of the Bronx Convocation.
+After Rev. Sanborn left in 1931, he was replaced by Rev. Chester Alexander Porteus, who served for one year.
+He was succeeded by Rev. Herbert R. Stevenson, who served Good Shepherd for nineteen years (1933 thru 1952).
+Rev. Stevenson was also elected as the first Dean of the Bronx Convocation.
 It was during his tenure the church was able to pay off its building debts.
-Some of those years were war years (1939-1945 WWII + Korean War 1950-1953).
+Some of those years were war years (1939-1945, WWII; and Korean War, 1950-1953).
 Many young men from the church served in the armed forces during this time.
-In 1953, Rev. Roger Geffen came to The Church of The Good Shepherd and left in 1959.

 https://files.stablerack.com/WebFiles/86651/ChurchofthegoodshepSundaySchool.jpg

-Rev. Montalto's successor was Rev. Calvin C. McIntyre in 1998 as rector of the Church of The Good Shepherd.
-Since 1998, with the arrival of the Reverend Canon Calvin C. McIntyre, the church experienced tremendous growth and revitalization.
-Resulting in increased membership and attendance of over 275 congregants.
-Rev. McIntyre and his wife Camille had brought a new life to the church with their warm, connection to the neighborhood and their increasing compassion to its members.
+Rev. Montalto's successor was Rev. Calvin C. McIntyre in 1998 as rector of The Church of the Good Shepherd.
+Since 1998, with the arrival of the Reverend Canon Calvin C. McIntyre, the church experienced tremendous growth and revitalization, resulting in increased membership and attendance of over 275 congregants.
+Rev. McIntyre and his wife Camille had brought a new life to the church with their warm connection to the neighborhood and their increasing compassion to its members.
 Additionally, Canon McIntyre had strengthened the connections of the church with the Diocese of New York through his leadership.

-© 2018 - 2024 The Church Of The Good Shepherd - All Rights Reserved.
+© 2018 - 2025 The Church Of The Good Shepherd - All Rights Reserved.